Cray-HPE/docs-csm/operations/validate_csm_health.md

 The test in this section requires that the [Cray CLI is configured](#cray-command-line-interface) on nodes where the test is executed.

 The following test can be run on any Kubernetes node (any master or worker node, but **not** the PIT node).
+Dogfoodd.

 ```bash
 ncn# /usr/local/bin/cmsdev test -q all